 You can delay taking money from your pension pot.
 Reaching age 55 or the age you agreed with your pension provider to retire is not a deadline to act.
 Delaying taking your money may give your pension pot a chance to grow, but it could go down in value too.

 Appendix 2: Example declaration wording

 Example of the type of declarations you may want to include in your retirement documentation for members to complete

-This does not replace the requirement to signpost to Pension Wise.
+This does not replace the requirement to signpost to the Money and Pensions Service.
 These should be adapted as you see fit, to align with your existing retirement documentation and the specific circumstances of your scheme.
 We suggest the declarations are included in other documents that members have to return in order to get their benefits paid or transferred (ie the final retirement options form or request for bank account details or proof of ID), to ensure they engage with the declarations.

 Retirement options declaration Please tick the relevant box